TYWong89/TCG/README.md

 Browse and search the full GATCG card database

-Build, save, and manage custom decks
+Build, save, and manage custom decks(Future plan)

 Track and manage your personal card collection